• Skip to primary navigation

 Bolani Kadoo (Afghan Pumpkin Stuffed Flatbread)

-Aerial view of five Bolani Kadoo (Afghan Pumpkin Stuffed Flatbread) on a wooden board next to yogurt mint dip in a pumpkin bowl, a blue/white striped towel, and 5 stacked pumpkins.
+Aerial view of five Bolani Kadoo (Afghan Pumpkin Stuffed Flatbread) on a wooden board next to yogurt mint dip in a pumpkin bowl.

 The Bolani Kadoo is best hot from the pan.
 I paired them with the Jaan-e-Ama (Yogurt and Cucumber Dip), but they can also be served with Chutney Morcheh Sorkh (Red Chili Chutney) or simply plain thick yogurt and alongside a cup of sweet tea.